oracle-livelabs/oci/deploying-oci-streaming-service/intro/intro.md

 - **Infrastructure and apps event processing** - Use Streaming as a unified entry point for cloud components to report their lifecycle events for audit, accounting, and related activities.

-## Workshop agenda

-The workshop makes use of OCI CLI but same can be done by making direct calls to the API or via using the Resource Manager.
-For making use of OCI CLI we can either configure this in our local environment or make use of already configured OCI CLI in the OCI cloud console, this will give us the pre configured environment and we can straight away jump to the Streaming stuff .

-In this workshop we will look at
+### Objectives

-- How we can create, update and delete stream pools and streams.
-The configurations available for Stream Pools and Streams.
+- How to create, update and delete stream pools and streams.

-- Publishing of messages to the streams using OCI CLI
+- Publishing of messages to the streams using OCI CLI.

 - Consuming messages as an individual consumer.

-- Consuming in a group.
+- Consuming messages in a group.

 ## Oracle Cloud Shell